TERMS AND CONDITIONS

 6.4 Authorisations: The Client is responsible for procuring all licences, authorisations and consents required for it and its personnel to use the Services, including to use, store and input Data into, and process and distribute Data through, the Services.

-7.1 Supplier access to Data: a.
+7.1 Convergence’s access to Data: a.
 The Customer acknowledges that: i.
-Convergence may require access to the Data to exercise its rights and perform its obligations under the Agreement; and ii. to the extent that this is necessary but subject to clause 10, Convergence may authorise a member or members of its personnel to access the Data for this purpose. b.
+Convergence may require access to the Data to exercise its rights and perform its obligations under the Agreement; and ii. to the extent that this is necessary but subject to complying with its obligations in clause 10, Convergence may authorise a member or members of its personnel to access the Data for this purpose. b.
 The Customer must arrange all consents and approvals that are necessary for Convergence to access the Data as described in clause 7.1a.

 7.2 Agent: a.
 The Customer acknowledges and agrees that to the extent Data contains Personal Information, in collecting, holding and processing that information through the Services, Convergence is acting as an agent of the Customer for the purposes of the Privacy Act 1993 and any other applicable privacy law.
 The Customer must obtain all necessary consents from the relevant individual to enable Convergence to collect, use, hold and process that information in accordance with the Agreement.

 7.3 Backups of Data: As the Data processed through the SaaS Service is considered transient, Convergence will not backup any of the Customer’s Data.
 The Customer agrees to keep a backup copy of all Data uploaded by it to the SaaS Service.

 7.4 International storage of Data: The Customer agrees that Convergence may store Data [including any Personal Information] in secure servers in New Zealand and overseas and may access that Data [including any Personal Information] in New Zealand and overseas from time to time.